The marriage of Abraham Lincoln and Mary Todd was not made in heaven

 * * *

 All happy marriages are alike, you could say, but every unhappy marriage is unhappy in its own way.
-Burlingame's reconstruction of the Lincolns’ marriage gives us a Lincoln tried by Mary Todd, and a Todd tried even more sorely by life.
-Her father was neglectful and her stepmother was a villainess right out of a fairy tale.
-Her whole family showed tendencies toward mental instability; she was described by a neighbor as “nervous and crazy acting,” fearful of storms, peddlers, and pets.
+Burlingame's reconstruction of the Lincolns’ marriage gives us a Lincoln tried by a Todd—a very trying family, by all accounts—and a Todd tried even more sorely by life.
+Mary's father was neglectful and her stepmother was a villainess right out of a fairy tale.
+Her whole family showed tendencies toward mental instability; she was described by a neighbor as “nervous and crazy acting,” especially fearful of storms, peddlers, and pets.

 Lincoln, alas, could not escape his wife in the White House.
 She referred to herself not as First Lady but as “Mrs. President” and expected to be treated as such.
 She was a terror to visitors and staff (Lincoln’s secretary john Nicolay referred to her as “Her S[atanic] Majesty”) and a pest to many of Lincoln’s colleagues and subordinates.
 Stories of her jealousies, her shopping orgies, her feuds and backbiting and rages were common.
 She made herself so hated that when the widow Lincoln applied for a government pension, sentiment was against granting her the money.